 Motor Vehicle Usage

-Student workers who will operate any vehicle on University business are subject to the Fleet Safety Policy and must meet minimum driver qualification requirements as outlined in the Fleet Safety Policy and be authorized to drive on University business.
-All student workers who drive on University business must register with Risk Management Services (RMS), have a valid driver’s license for the type of vehicle driven, and have a satisfactory motor vehicle record.
+All Student Workers who will operate any vehicle on University business are subject to the Fleet Safety Policy and must meet minimum driver qualification requirements as outlined in the Fleet Safety Policy and be authorized to drive on University business.
+All Student Workers who drive on University business must register with Risk Management Services (RMS), have a valid driver’s license for the type of vehicle driven, and have a satisfactory motor vehicle record.

-Departments are responsible for ensuring that student workers who are required to drive on University business complete the driver’s registration process with RMS and any other required driver training before authorizing them to drive.
+Departments are responsible for ensuring that Student Workers who are required to drive on University business complete the driver’s registration process with RMS and any other required driver training before authorizing them to drive.
 Contact Risk Management Services for more information and driver’s registration.

 Compliance and Responsibilities

+Employing departments are responsible for ensuring that Student Workers meet the qualifications for the job classification into which they are hired.

+Research Supervisors are responsible for determining whether the work being undertaken by a Student Worker meets the definition of Undergraduate Research for hiring purposes, and for overseeing the research being performed by the Student Worker.
+A Research Supervisor may also perform the duty of supervisor for the purpose of monitoring and approving Student Worker hours.

 Frequently Asked Questions*

 There are no FAQs relevant to this Policy.